This column almost didn't happen. I didn't think I'd have time to write it.

 I wish I could pick and choose which of my habits, traits and characteristics my daughter will inherit and pick up.
 Since Reese was born in April, I find myself increasingly thinking about trying to set a good example.
 I haven't actually implemented any changes, however.
 It's much easier to talk the talk than it is to walk the walk.

 Now that I'm a parent, I'm much more willing to cut other moms and dads slack when their children misbehave or become upset in public.
 As an impatient 20-something, I used to get annoyed when a crying baby drowned out the conversation my husband and I were trying to have over dinner in a restaurant.
-In grocery stores, I'd roll my eyes in disbelief as a harried mom tried to coax her tantrum-throwing toddler back ...
+In grocery stores, I'd roll my eyes in disbelief as a harried mom tried to coax her tantrum-throwing toddler back to a relatively calm state.
+In malls, I was quick to judge dads who attempted to placate exhausted, teary little ones with ...

 My daughter Reese recently breezed through her first air-travel experience when she and I went to visit family in St. Louis.